On our radar: Brød & Taylor Sourdough Home

 • Choose the counter-top colour

 Choose what kind of counter-top will work alongside to your chosen kitchen cabinet and appliance colour.
 Don’t just consider the colour when choosing counter-tops.
-Also think about the material and its characteristics and whether or not it is practical and suitable for your kitchen.
+Also think about the material and its characteristics and whether it is practical and suitable for your kitchen.

 • Select the kitchen floor material

 In order for everything to be visually coherent, the kitchen flooring should also be taken into account.
 Popular options include laminate, hardwood, and tile flooring.
 A general guideline is to choose a second prominent colour.
-It should be something that is complimentary yet contrasting to better shape your kitchens visual appeal.
+It should be something that is complimentary yet contrasting to better shape your kitchen’s visual appeal.

 • Pick the kitchen wall colour

 Picking the colour of your kitchen walls is a personal decision, but there are a few factors to consider when making this choice.
 Firstly, you want to select a shade that will complement the overall design style of your kitchen.
-In addition, you should also take into account the amount of natural light in your kitchen space as this can affect how the colour appears.
+In addition, you should also take into account the amount of natural light in your kitchen space, as this can affect how the colour appears.
 Finally, it’s important to consider the mood you want to create; softer shades will make a room feel more serene and airy, while brighter colours can make a room feel more vibrant and energetic.
 Taking these factors into consideration will help you pick the perfect colour for your kitchen walls.

 Price Points: Cream stick blenders